nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

   ```

 Then:
- - Write the smallest possible program in `Program.cs` that compiles and runs
+ - Write the smallest possible program - fewest characters - in `Program.cs`,
-   without adding any other code files to the project and with the contents of
+   that compiles and runs without adding any other code files to the project
-   `Main` (or actually `<Main>$`) solely defined by the contents of `Program.cs`.
+   and with the contents of `Main` (or actually `<Main>$`) solely defined
+   by the contents of `Program.cs`.
-   Any nuget package can be added to the project.
+ - Any nuget package can be added to the project.
 No other changes can be made.

-I'm sure readers can guess the add any nuget package part is key later on 😉

 The project created is very simple, it has two files:
 ```
 Program.cs